BrunoArsioli/llama-optimus/README.md

 - **CLI interface:** All major parameters and paths are settable via command line or environment variable.
 - **Built on:** [Optuna](https://optuna.org/) for hyperparameter optimization and [llama.cpp](https://github.com/ggerganov/llama.cpp) for inference.

+## Features
+- **Bayesian optimization** (Optuna) to maximize tokens/sec for prompt processing or generation
+- Easily adapts to Apple Silicon, Linux x86, and NVIDIA GPU systems
+- CLI for seamless integration in scripts or interactive exploration
+- Outputs copy-paste-ready commands for `llama-server` and `llama-bench`
+- Quick/robust benchmarks (controlable via `-r` flag)
+- Fail-safe: avoids failed internal trials (via pre-accessment of the maxmum number of layers that can be passed to your GPU RAM)

 ---

 ## Requirements